 According to them, the shakes have a very good taste but they fail to block the sensation of hunger as well as other similar supplements out there.

 What’s even more concerning is that Kellogg’s advertises these beverages as effective methods to suppress your appetite which doesn’t seem to be entirely true.

-Kellogg's Special K Milk Chocolate Protein Shakes - Meal Replacement, Gym Food, Pack of 3 (12 Count) are a disappointment for me as well, especially considering that they are supposed to be consumed as meal replacements in order for you to lower your calorie intake.
+Special K shakes are a disappointment for me as well, especially considering that they are supposed to be consumed as meal replacements in order for you to lower your calorie intake.